Diagnosis

 • Write down a description of your symptoms, when they first appeared and whether they occur in a pattern.

-• Make a list of any medications you take, including vitamins and dietary supplements.
+• Make a list of all medicines you take, including vitamins and dietary supplements, their doses, and the reasons for taking each.

-Questions that you might want to ask your doctor include:
+Questions that you might want to ask your healthcare professional include:

 • What's the most likely cause of my rash?